-Chappel lies eight miles west of Colchester along the A1124 and is in the heart of the scenic Colne valley.
-The area is mainly rural.
-It has become a sought-after place to live and many residents commute to London.
-Chappel has a primary school, a good pub and restaurant called the Swan and a small Anglican Church built in 1352.
-The Rector has four parishes in the benefice.
+Chappel lies eight miles west of Colchester along the A1124, in the heart of the scenic Colne valley.
+The area is mainly rural, and has become a sought-after place to live with many residents commuting to London.
+Chappel has a primary school, a good pub and restaurant called the Swan, and a small Anglican Church built in 1352.

 The Chapel, as it is affectionately known, takes pride in being friendly and welcoming, a place of joy and witness, where tradition and new ideas mix within the heritage of the Protestant Reformed discipline.